EriCheww/ECE4191-R15/README.md

-# Quick Update to know for Tuesdays Testing (7/10/2025)
+# Quick Update to know for testing:
 On the Laptop side:
 ONLY NEED TO RUN gui.py AND gs_relay_stream.py ON THE LAPTOP :D  DONT NEED THE ps4_sender.py ANYMORE !!!
 - The gui.py now also contains a thread for ps4_sender.py